 - Always shut OFF the engine while refueling.
-Do not smoke and do not operate other ignition sources while refueling. - ☐ When the propane container is disconnected from the main supply hose and the P.O.L. connection, install the P.O.L. plastic cap that is attached to the container. - ☐ If you suspect your propane container has been overfilled, contact your dealer or a qualified propane technician for assistance immediately.
+Do not smoke and do not operate other ignition sources while refueling.
+When the propane container is disconnected from the main supply - When the propane container is disconnected from the main supply hose and the P.O.L. connection, install the P.O.L. plastic cap that is attached to the container. - ☐ If you suspect your propane container has been overfilled, contact your dealer or a qualified propane technician for assistance immediately.
 Do not attempt to service a propane container overfill yourself.

-Because the container is not removable, the motorhome will need to be driven to a qualified propane facility for servicing or filling.
+Because the container is not removable, the motor home will need to be driven to a qualified propane facility for servicing or filling.

-Only the authorized gas service technician(s) should be near the motorhome while the propane tank is being filled.
+Only the authorized gas service technician(s) should be near the motor home while the propane tank is being filled.
 The new propane container must be carefully purged for proper appliance performance and operation.
 The propane tank must NEVER BE OVERFILLED.